JanHerca/urantiapedia/output/wikijs/en/article/606/Vol9_5.md

 It is the abode of clearly knowing ourself, in the presence of God.
 It is the goal of the seeking heart, and its serenity and lucidity easily provokes simple and appropriate thought, kindly feelings, realistic aspirations, unhurried growth, a return to fundamentals and the realization that it is a supremely gentle heart and mind which discerns the presence and will of God.
 The needle has been threaded.

-Fron this vantage point truth observes others traversing similar steps that we ourselves covered.
+From this vantage point truth observes others traversing similar steps that we ourselves covered.
 It sees many who energetically evangelize the gospel of threading the needle who are yet to give even a passing glance at the actual needle.
 It sees others who in faith have made a wild leap for the rope, hanging on by the skin of their teeth.
 With every passing mood or whin they shake their rope so violently as to almost dislodge themselves.
 And they do this in the name of their quest; thinking that the more they do the closer they'll cone to doing the will of God.

 It sees man's frustrations and fears and hostilities voicing “God told me to do it”, as some kind of feeble excuse, intended to justify confusion mixed with the divine desire.
 It sees so much erratic rope-thumping which could be wholly avoided if only we would wait for God.
 Wait and be imbued with wholesomeness and sound wisdom; personality lifted to the heights of spiritual sovereignty; and without separating ourselves from the God whose will we have so genuinely sought, love with such intelligence and care that which we are and shall be, and those we meet ... in the light of who they are and who they shall become.